-What is acceptable during the period between the nikah and rukhsati is subject to the general culture, the culture of both families and the actual agreement between the two contracting parties.
-Therefore, if the general culture entails the absolute self discipline during that period then this should be maintained and respected.
+What is acceptable during the period between the nikah and rukhsati is subject to the general culture, the culture of both families, and the actual agreement between the two contracting parties.
+Therefore, if the general culture entails absolute self-discipline during that period then this should be maintained and respected.

 Uqbah ibn Amer narrated the Messenger of Allah said:

 “The conditions which you have the most duty to fulfill are those by which you have made marital relations lawful.”
 [Bukhari & Muslim]